As a Parent You Have a Right to See Your Child

 - Geographical Distance: If parents live far apart, the court may consider the feasibility of regular visitation.
 The court may order visitation that minimizes travel time for the child or may structure visitation in a way that works for both parents.

-A Queens visitation rights attorney can guide you through the process and advocate for your interests by presenting evidence and arguments that demonstrate why your proposed visitation arrangement is in the best interest of your child.
+A Queens visitation lawyer can guide you through the process and advocate for your interests by presenting evidence and arguments that demonstrate why your proposed visitation arrangement is in the best interest of your child.

 As a parent, regardless of the custody situation, you have a right to see your child.
 Most divorce decrees will outline a specific schedule and/or rules that need to be followed to see your child.
 If a custodial parent or other party interferes with your visitation schedule or denies visitation to you, you can seek assistance from an attorney.

 In the state of New York, grandparents' visitation rights are protected under the law.
 Grandparents are allowed access to their grandchildren and, in some cases, they can seek custody of minor children.
-In order to gain access to your grandchild through visitation, you need to work with an attorney from our firm.
-We will help determine who is denying the access and ensure that the court protects your best interests and the best interests of the child.
+To gain access to your grandchild through visitation, you need to work with an attorney from our firm.
+We will help determine who is denying access and ensure that the court protects your best interests and the best interests of the child.

-It is important that you work with a Queens visitation rights attorney from our firm.
-Our firm is determined to ensure that each party reaches an amicable resolution that will benefit the interest of the child.
+You must work with a Queens visitation attorney from our firm.
+Our firm is determined to ensure that each party reaches an amicable resolution that will benefit the interests of the child.
 Contact our team as soon as possible.

 As children grow and family circumstances change, it may become necessary to modify visitation arrangements.
 In New York, either parent can request a modification of visitation if there is a significant change in circumstances.